bison--/DICraft/README.md

 Movement: W A S D, UP(SPACE), DOWN(LEFT CTRL)
 Remove block: left mouse button
 Place block: right mouse button
 Select "material": number 1 to 0
+Reset position (in case of getting "lost"): R

 Remove group of blocks:
 focus a block, press **"DEL"** and all blocks that stick together are removed
 **WARNING**
-There is a recursion bug that can crash the program if there are TO MANY blocks!
+This may take "forever", be careful!
 **USE WITH CARE**